Ugboaja-Uchechi/oop-library/README.md

 > In Visual Studio code install code runner to see the output of your code and to make sure it's running properly

+>After installing code runner click "ctrl+alt+n" to see the output of your code and to make sure it's running properly

 ## Author

 👤 **Author**